DISCOVER OUR TODDLER PROGRAM

 The LCM Toddler Room is rooted in the Montessori philosophy and aims to help children grow in independence, self-discipline, social and emotional awareness, and physical development of the body.

-This is why Montessori for toddlers is more than just childcare: we provide a toddler with the ideal environment to make the most of this irreplaceable period of time
+This is why Montessori for toddlers is more than just childcare.
+At LCM we provide toddlers with an ideal environment to make the most of this irreplaceable period of time.

 Dr. Montessori discovered that during the toddler time, a young child has a special aptitude for learning certain things:

 Children are especially sensitive to order and are re influenced by their surroundings.
 It's important to start young when teaching habits, especially considering that children develop habits by age nine.
 At LCM we introduce healthy habits and build on their interest to establish good habits that last a lifetime.

 Exposure to the elements of language is critical for this age group.
 LCM activities are designed to encourage expression, build vocabulary, strengthen word mapping skills and promote linguistic understanding.
 Toddlers are able to absorb language from their environment, learning even big words easily and with pleasure and become happier as they learn the words to express their needs.

 Toddlers are eager to learn to take care of themselves to become independent.
 At LCM we guide children to learn how to do things by themselves, thereby developing their budding sense of self-efficacy.
 Focusing on the toddler’s ability to care for themselves also helps them become aware of and begin to care for the environment around them.
 Through repetitive and precise exercises toddlers learn to gain this independence.